vsch/idea-multimarkdown/README.md

 Bug and compatibility fixes you can find in [Version Notes].

-* Add: PDF export action, menu and toolbar item
+* PDF export action, menu and toolbar item added

-* Add: JavaFX script for GitHub Collapse Markdown script use state persistence for initializing the open/close state of headings.
+* GitHub Collapse Markdown script, which converts headings in the document to collapsible sections in preview, with state persistence for initializing the open/close state of headings.
   Now collapsed heading are preserved between page refreshes and when opening markdown files.

 ### Version 2.3.2